-In 2014, former clients with film production companies, Anonymous Content/ Serial Pictures approached us to design and build their 7500sf New York offices.
+In 2014, former clients now with the film production companies, Anonymous Content/ Serial Pictures approached us to design and build their 7,500sf offices in New York City.
 Located in Soho, the interior character of this historic cast-iron manufacturing building was buried under layers of paint and plaster from recent renovations.
 Surgical demolition revealed cast-iron columns, tin ceilings and heavy timber framing.
-These historic elements provide a warmth and texture against which sleek modern detailing of the film production offices are handsomely juxtaposed.
+These historic elements provide a warmth and texture against which clean modern detailing of the film production offices are handsomely juxtaposed.

 Glass-walled private workspaces line the perimeter and bring daylight into the core of the office with its rows of custom steel and wood workstations.
 A central “donut” of storage and utilities is wrapped in black chalkboard on which producers share ideas and track projects.
 To encourage collaborative work and foster a familial atmosphere, each day a shared lunch is prepared in the central conference/pantry space which anchors the chalkboard donut.

-With a colorful art collection to display, new material and finish selections came from a focused palette of warm black with textured white and off-white.
-Quartersawn white oak floors and desktops establish a natural backdrop punctuated by mottled cast-iron columns and blackened steel workstations.
+With a colorful art collection to display, new material and finish selections came from a focused palette of warm black with textured white and off-white materials.
+Quartersawn white oak floors and desktops establish a warm natural backdrop punctuated by mottled cast-iron columns and blackened steel workstations.
 Similarly, crisp glass-walled offices create a sharp counterpoint against a field of historic pressed tin ceilings and exposed timber beams.